ocean-tracking-network/glatos/ReadMe.md

 6.  [`REI`](https://github.com/ocean-tracking-network/glatos/blob/main/R/REI.r) calculates the relative activity at each receiver based on number of unique species and individual animals.

+7.  `detection_range_model` for estimating detection range at which a certain detection efficiency is expected, using output from Innovasea's range testing software.

 #### Simulation functions for system design and evaluation

 1.  [`calc_collision_prob`](https://github.com/ocean-tracking-network/glatos/blob/main/R/sim-calc_collision_prob.r) estimates the probability of collisions for pulse-position-modulation type co-located telemetry transmitters.
 This is useful for determining the number of fish to release or tag specifications (e.g., delay).